-FZ's drawing of her languages in the Flower FZ and her partner participated in online workshops and created their own ENACT activity on the web app over two sessions.
+FZ and her partner participated in online workshops and created their own ENACT activity on the web app over two sessions.
 They focused on a spring festival in Azerbaijan culture and showcased painting eggs for egg tapping (titled "Yumurta Toqquşdurmaq" in Azerbaijani) activity in their activity.

 After completing their own activity and having discussions about culture, language learning and their experiences about the Enact project, FZ says: "...Bir laf vardır, bin kere duymaktansa bir kere yapmak daha iyidir, diye.
 Bize de aynısı oldu diyebilirim.
 Mesela origami etkinliğini ben unutacağımı zannetmiyorum.
 Hem kelime olarak, göz hafızası olarak.
 Bayağı etkin bir uygulama yöntemi olduğunu düşünüyorum."

 [There is a saying that it is better to do it once than to hear it a thousand times.
 I can say the same happened to us.
 For example, I don't think I will forget the origami activity.
 Both as a word, as an eye memory.
 I think it is a very effective application method.]